CMSgov/qpp-measures-data/README.md

 ### Additional measures

-`util/additional-measures.json` includes data objects which are necessary for scoring but not part of the MIPS measures set.
-So far, additional-meausures includes:
+`util/additional-measures.json` includes data objects which are necessary for scoring but are not MIPS measures.
+At this time `additional-meausures.json` includes:

-1. **Attestation:** Attestation measures are pre-requisites of submitting additional measurements for a given category.
+1. **Attestation measures:** Attestation measures are pre-requisites of submitting additional measurements for a given category.
-2. **Exclusionary:** Exclusionary measures are optional measures which describe conditions for exemption from submitting an associated measure.
+2. **Exclusionary measures:** Exclusionary measures are optional measures which describe conditions for exemption from submitting an associated measure.
 For example, submitting `true` to `ACI_LVPP_1` exempts a user from submitting data for the required measure `ACI_EP_1`